mrwizard82d1/chug-time-series/README.md

 The file *test/chug_time_series/time_series.clj* contains unit tests.
 Because I created these tests from my idea of how to build it, they probably contain some "bias" on how to implement a solution.

+This solution contains four different tags representing four different stages of development.

+     * ts_constructor - A very simple implementation of the time series constructor.
+     * ts_ctor_refactor - Refactor the constructor implementation to
+       remove duplicate code.
+     * add_point - Added feature to add points to the time series.
+     * add_point_refactor - Refactored code to eliminate duplicate
+       code by introducing an ad hoc hierarchy.

+In addition, the tip revision contains a file named CrossParadigmProgramming.pdf.
+This file is a presentation that I gave at the Clojure Houston User Group.